70 Cold Lunch Ideas That Go Beyond PB&J

 40. Lunch Kebabs with Mortadella, Artichoke and Sun-Dried Tomatoes

 Sandwich, meet kebab.
-Choose your favorite fixings for a customized meal.
+Choose your favorite fixings for a customized meal for you or your kid.

 42. Rainbow Collard Wraps with Peanut Butter Dipping Sauce

 Lettuce wraps are great, but they can get wilty.
-Hearty collard greens will pack well and hold until lunchtime rolls around.
+Hearty collard greens will pack well and hold until lunchtime rolls around, and they taste great cold.

 43. Veggie Niçoise Salad with Red Curry Green Beans